 Cabrales cheese is well worth a tribute like this, in the form of a living museum and ethnographic teaching.
 It is difficult to highlight the virtues of this dairy without referring to the shepherds of the Picos and the people in general of these lands, since theirs is the tradition, from the time cattle graze in the mountains until the rennet matures in the cavernous cracks of this limestone and wild region.

 Why visit the Cave-Museum

 The most popular cheese of Asturias is explained in an underground journey of unique character.
 The cave is located on the outskirts of the town of Arenas, on the right bank of the road that leads to Poncebos, on the banks of the emblematic Cares River, at the very doors of the National Park.
-The first thing we find is the Perfect replica of a typical mountain cabin, and it is not by chance, but because under these rustic roofs it is where the flame of custom and cheese-making began and is still alive.
-In it, the first stages of the development of Cabrales take place.
-We discovered in the household goods and utensils that everything has a magical alpine vocation, in which the cattle occupies a singular throne, because their careful and native nutrition is basic so that the milk has cabraliego name.
-The cabin also presents its dimension as a place of housing and hard work in the sheepfolds.
+The first thing we find is the Perfect replica of a typical mountain cabin, and it is not by chance, but because under these rustic ceilings is where the flame of custom and cheese-making began and continues to live.
+In it the first stages of the elaboration of Cabrales take place.
+We discover in the household goods and tools that everything has a magical alpine vocation, in which the cattle occupy a unique throne, since their careful and native nutrition is essential for the milk to have a cabraliego name.
+The cabin also shows us its dimension as a place of living and hard work in the sheepfolds..